-Many of you have helped me to get priorities right by responding to our survey or in other ways letting me know what them to improve.
+Many of you have helped me to get priorities right by responding to our survey or in other ways letting me know what you think Northumbria Police do well and where we need to get them to improve.

-We won't get everything right at once but I will be keeping in touch with you to make sure that things are getting better and to make changes to the Plan if we need to do.
+We won't get everything right at once but I will be keeping in touch with you to make sure that things are getting better and to make changes to effectively.
+The Panel meets bi-monthly in public.